IndiGo: Fleet

+In 2024, the A320neo accounted for 45% of all flights, but its dominance was overtaken by the A321neo near the end of 2025.
+The share of A320neo has dropped to a little over a third of flights by early 2026, while the A321neo has a share of over 40%.
+Indigo has over 160 A321neo aircraft in its fleet, the largest A321neo fleet in the world.

-As of August 2025, IndiGo operates a fleet of 434 aircraft.
-It has a majority-Airbus fleet with aircraft ranging from turboprop regional aircraft ATR 72-600, to narrow-body aircraft Airbus A320, Airbus A320neo, Airbus A321neo, to wide-body aircraft consisting of two wet-leased Boeing 777s from Turkish Airlines.
-IndiGo made a wet-lease agreement with Norse Atlantic for 6 Boeing 787 aircraft, with its inaugural flight on 1 March 2025.
-It has also wet-leased Boeing 737 MAX from Qatar Airways and Corendon Airlines, as well as the Airbus A320 from Smartlynx Airlines and Freebird Airlines, to meet the rapidly-growing demand and traffic and to cope up with aircraft groundings due to supply-chain constraints.
-Apart from these, it also has 60 Airbus A350-900 aircraft on order, with deliveries starting from 2027.
+As of July 2026, IndiGo operates a fleet of 425 aircraft.
+It has a majority-Airbus fleet with ATR 72-600 turboprop aircraft and narrow-body aircraft Airbus A320 family.
+It also operates two Boeing 777s on wet-lease from Turkish Airlines.
+It wet leased six Boeing 787 aircraft from Norse Atlantic, with its inaugural flight on 1 March 2025.
+It also operates wet-leased Boeing 737 MAX from Qatar Airways and Corendon Airlines, and Airbus A320 from Smartlynx Airlines and Freebird Airlines, to meet the demand.
+It has 60 Airbus A350-900 aircraft on order, with deliveries expected to start from 2027.
 It also plans to order more narrow-body aircraft to further expand its global outreach.
 IndiGo also operates three Airbus A321 freighter aircraft as part of its dedicated subsidiary, IndiGo CarGo, for cargo operations.